jpsglouzon/structurexplor/README.md

 ## Exploring your RNA secondary structures ##

-Go to [Structurexplor web application based on Shiny](ttps://mlrna.shinyapps.io/structurexplor-master/) and start exploring your data.
+Go to [Structurexplor web application based on Shiny](https://mlrna.shinyapps.io/structurexplor-master/) and start exploring your RNA secondary structures.

 *Structurexplor web app. has been successfully tested on modern browsers: Firefox 50, Chrome 55 and Safari 10.*